-In this post we are going to construct a digital clock using 7 segment LED display with Arduino controlled design.
+In this post I will show how to construct a digital clock using 7 segment LED display with Arduino controlled design.

 How the Circuits Works